Shorty Green: Playing career

-A native of Sudbury, Ontario, Green played senior hockey in his hometown and was a member of the team that won the Northern Ontario senior championship in 1915.
+A native of Sudbury, Ontario, Green played senior hockey in his hometown and was a team member that won the Northern Ontario senior championship in 1915.
 He enlisted with the Canadian military on April 3, 1916, serving and playing with the 227th Battalion in the Ontario Hockey Association senior division in 1916–17.
 Deployed overseas in 1917, Green was reassigned to the 8th Reserve Battalion.
-On May 17, 1917 he was promoted to acting Lance Sergeant, however this was reverted two days later as he wanted to go to the front, and him being a private was the fastest way to do that.
+On May 17, 1917 he was promoted to acting Lance Sergeant; however, this was reverted two days later as he wanted to go to the front, and being a private was the fastest way to do that.
 Green fought in the Battle of Passchendaele as a member of the Canadian Machine Gun Corps; on November 9, 1917, during the battle, he was a victim of a gas attack.
 He developed diphtheria and gastritis one month later and was hospitalized.
-He was still having health issues in August 1918, and a physician noted he did "not look strong".
-Green was discharger and returned to Canada by December 1918.
+He still had health issues in August 1918, and a physician noted he did "not look strong".
+Green was discharged and returned to Canada by December 1918.

 Back in Canada Green returned to hockey.
 He joined the Hamilton Tigers senior team and led them to the 1919 Allan Cup championship before returning home to play four seasons with the Sudbury Wolves of the Northern Ontario Hockey Association.
 He moved back to Hamilton in 1923 and began his professional career.
 He played on a line with his brother, "Red" Green, and Billy Burch for the last place Tigers.
 Green was unanimously voted as team captain prior to the start of the 1924–25 NHL season and his skill and physical style in spite of his small stature made him a fan favourite.
 The Tigers flourished on the ice, finishing as the top team in the NHL, and qualifying for the playoffs for the first time in franchise history.